![]() |

 2) Minimum procedures with respect to medical staff and clinical privilege determinations concerning current members of the medical staff shall include the following:

-A) A written explanation of the reasons for an adverse decision including all reasons based on the quality of medical care or any other basis, including economic factors.
+A) A written notice of an adverse decision and explanation of the reasons for an adverse decision including all reasons based on the quality of medical care or any other basis, including economic factors.

 B) A statement of the medical staff member's right to request a fair hearing on the adverse decision before a hearing panel whose membership is mutually agreed upon by the medical staff and the hospital governing board.
 The hearing panel shall have independent authority to recommend action to the hospital governing board.
 Upon the request of the medical staff member or the hospital governing board, the hearing panel shall make findings concerning the nature of each basis for any adverse decision recommended to and accepted by the hospital governing board.

-i) Nothing in subsection (c)(2)(B) of this Section limits a hospital's or medical staff's right to summarily suspend, without a prior hearing, a person's medical staff membership or clinical privileges if the continuation of practice of a medical staff member constitutes an immediate danger to the public, including patients, visitors, and hospital employees and staff.
+i) Nothing in this subsection (f)(2)(B) limits a hospital's or medical staff's right to summarily suspend, without a prior hearing, a person's medical staff membership or clinical privileges if the continuation of practice of a medical staff member constitutes an immediate danger to the public, including patients, visitors, and hospital employees and staff.

-ii) In the event that a hospital or the medical staff imposes a summary suspension, the Medical Executive Committee, or other comparable governance committee of the medical staff as specified in the bylaws, must meet as soon as is reasonably possible to review the suspension and to recommend whether it should be affirmed, lifted, expunged, or modified if the suspended physician requests such review.
+ii) In the event that a hospital or the medical staff imposes a summary suspension, the Medical Executive Committee, or other comparable governance committee of the medical staff as specified in the bylaws, must meet as soon as is reasonably possible to review the suspension and to recommend whether it should be affirmed, lifted, expunged, or modified if the suspended medical staff member requests a review.

 iii) A summary suspension may not be implemented unless there is actual documentation or other reliable information that an immediate danger exists.
 This documentation or information must be available at the time the summary suspension decision is made and when the decision is reviewed by the Medical Executive Committee.